 - The Federal Communications Commission (FCC) issued (4/3/20) an order waiving the content sponsorship requirements during commercial advertising time.
-The purpose of the order is to permit companies that have purchased advertising time to donate the time for the purpose of broadcast public service announcements prepared by the CDC or other governmental or public health agencies regarding COVID-19 (New). - The FCC provided relief on April 1 to enable rural broadband and phone providers to immediately waive consumer fees, including late payment and installation and cancellation fees, in order to help Americans work from home or access remote learning. - The FCC adopted a program for \$200 million in COVID-19 telehealth grants (the COVID-19 Telehealth Program) and \$100 million in grants through the Connected Care Pilot Program to assist hospitals, and other health care providers cover telehealth costs.
+The purpose of the order is to permit companies that have purchased advertising time to donate the time for the purpose of broadcast public service announcements prepared by the CDC or other governmental or public health agencies regarding COVID-19. - The FCC provided relief on April 1 to enable rural broadband and phone providers to immediately waive consumer fees, including late payment and installation and cancellation fees, in order to help Americans work from home or access remote learning. - The FCC adopted a program for \$200 million in COVID-19 telehealth grants (the COVID-19 Telehealth Program) and \$100 million in grants through the Connected Care Pilot Program to assist hospitals, and other health care providers cover telehealth costs.
 The funds for both were authorized by the CARES Act. - The FCC is now accepting applications for COVID-19 Telehealth Program.
-The Wireline Competition Bureau will review applications, select participants, make funding awards on a rolling basis, and will announce such information. - To apply, applications must be submitted through the FCC's Electronic Comment Filing System (ECFS), inputting "20-89" in the "Proceeding(s)" box and completing the form, including the required information described in the Report and Order.
-Applicants also must send a courtesy copy of the application via email to EmergencyTelehealthSupport@fcc.gov. - Applicants can obtain an eligibility determination by filing an FCC Form 460 with the Universal Service Administrative Company (USAC).
-Applicants can still submit an application for the COVID-19 Telehealth Program while the Form 460 application is pending. - The FCC also provided additional details on the Connected Care Pilot Program.
-The selected pilot projects will be supported for a three-year funding period, with separate transition periods of up to six months before and after the funding period (up to four years total).
+The Wireline Competition Bureau will review applications, select participants, make funding awards on a rolling basis, and will announce such information. - o The FCC provided guidance (4/8/20) to address common application questions.
+(New) - There are steps interested providers can take immediately to prepare to apply for the COVID-19 Telehealth Program: - 1.
+Obtain an eligibility determination by filing an FCC Form 460 with the Universal Service Administrative Company (USAC) (Applicants can still

-- Applicants must first obtain a USAC eligibility determination (Form 460, noted above).
+- submit an application for the COVID-19 Telehealth Program while the Form 460 application is pending); - Register to obtain an FCC Registration Number (FRN) in the Commission Registration System (CORES); and register with System for Award Management in order to receive funding. - To apply, applications must be submitted through the FCC's Electronic Comment Filing System (ECFS), inputting "20-89" in the "Proceeding(s)" box and completing the form, including the required information described in the Report and Order. - The FCC also provided additional details on the Connected Care Pilot Program.
+The selected pilot projects will be supported for a three-year funding period, with separate transition periods of up to six months before and after the funding period (up to four years total). - Applicants must first obtain a USAC eligibility determination (Form 460, noted above).
 After confirming eligibility, the applicant must submit its pilot project proposal to the FCC. - The FCC plans to provide an application form ("Connected Care Pilot Program Application") that must be used when submitting project proposals to the FCC.
 Submitted applications must reference WC Docket No. 18-213.
-Applicants may file using the ECFS, but also must send a courtesy copy of the application via email to ConnCarePltProg@fcc.gov. - The deadline for filing applications will be 45 days from the effective date of the Connected Care Pilot Program rules or 120 days from the release date of the Report and Order (whichever is later). - Additional details on the application and evaluation process, including key information on eligibility, certain required certifications, and how the FCC will choose participants, are available in the Report and Order.
+Applicants may file using the ECFS, but also must send a courtesy copy of the application via email to ConnCarePltProg@fcc.gov. - 1.
+The deadline for filing applications will be 45 days from the effective date of the Connected Care Pilot Program rules or 120 days from the release date of the Report and Order (whichever is later). - Additional details on the application and evaluation process, including key information on eligibility, certain required certifications, and how the FCC will choose participants, are available in the Report and Order.